-As the number of FOIA and public records requests increases, so do the numbers and types of records that must be searched.
+As the number of FOIA and public records requests increases, so do the types of records that must be searched.
 This is becoming a big problem and is even causing legal issues for FOIA agencies.

 The Department of Justice received 228 FOIA lawsuits in FY 2018.
 According to the FOIAproject.org, this is because FOIA agencies struggle with the ability to efficiently search through all related stored documents such as video and audio recordings, scanned documents, and large document repositories.